katiethile/katiethile.github.io/_posts/2020-10-16-sinatra_project_-_your_anime_list.markdown

-**How did I feel initially, before starting the sinatra project? **
+**How did I feel initially, before starting the sinatra project?

-ABSOLUTELY TERRIFIED.
+*ABSOLUTELY TERRIFIED*.
 Ha!
 I said it.
 I'm not the fastest learner, and I cannot say that even after doing this project, I understand sinatra 100%, but I somehow got to be able to finish it.
 Before actually starting this project, I had absolutely no clue what this project was to be consisted of.
 Until I got to the Fwitter lab!
 That lab took me a while to figure it out, but in the end, it really help a bit with building my actual project, and I'm glad I was introduced to this lab.

 **The process**